-Our grants programme contributes to sustainable development through effective, responsive and accountable governance with civil society participation.
+The Commonwealth Foundation awards grants for sustainable development projects that contribute to effective, responsive and accountable governance with civil society participation.

 At a glance